MicrosoftDocs/windows-itpro-docs/windows/manage/uev-manage-configurations.md

 # Manage Configurations for UE-V

 In the course of the User Experience Virtualization (UE-V) lifecycle, you have to manage the configuration of the UE-V service and also manage storage locations for resources such as settings package files.
-You might have to perform other tasks, for example, configuring the Company Settings Center to define how users interact with UE-V. The following topics provide guidance for managing these UE-V resources.
+The following topics provide guidance for managing these UE-V resources.

 ## Configuring UE-V by using Group Policy Objects